EvgeniiTitov/ml-pool/README.md

 - Worker monitoring threads run too rarely, it is possible to create a new job after workers have already failed (the window is ~0.2 sec)

+- DO NOT terminate workers, might corrupt the queue and shared dict (dies with locks acquired), try stopping gracefully, doesnt join within timeout, terminate

 ---

 ### TODO:

-- DO NOT terminate workers, might corrupt the queue and shared dict (dies with locks acquired), try stopping gracefully, doesnt join within timeout, terminate

-- Release as a package

-- Test with proper model (YOLO or something) - fix loading Torch model

-- Test the pool with async code (use the flags block_until_scheduled AND wait_if_unavailable)

 - Test with your WS project

+- Test with proper CPU hungry model

 ---